When you’re on fire, you know it.

 Or make it about something that has nothing to do with fitness — make running your uninterrupted time each day to meditate, or to brainstorm, or to spend 15 minutes thinking of everything in your life that you’re grateful for.

-When you see in it in a new light, it’s amazing how completely different you feel, even during the run itself.
+When you see it in a new light, it’s amazing how completely different you feel, even during the run itself.

 Yeah, it’s amazing how much fun a run seems when it’s short.
 It’s like you’re a kid again!